Federated Transfer Learning with Differential Privacy: Univariate Mean Estimation

 {Another way to look at the difference among different privacy notions is through the range of privacy parameter $\epsilon$ such that we can get privacy for free.
-That is, for what value of $\epsilon$, the corresponding rate under privacy constraints becomes the same as the non-private rate.
-Under central DP constraint, we can obtain the non-private rate $1/\sqrt{nK}$ as long as $\epsilon \gtrsim 1/\sqrt{nK}$.
+That is, for what value of $\epsilon$, does the corresponding rate under privacy constraints coincide with the non-private rate?
+Under the central DP constraint, we can obtain the non-private rate $1/\sqrt{nK}$ as long as $\epsilon \gtrsim 1/\sqrt{nK}$.
 For FDP, this becomes $\epsilon \gtrsim 1/\sqrt{n}$, and for LDP, we can only get privacy for free for $\epsilon \asymp 1$.
-This shrinkage of privacy-for-free region can also be seen as a quantification of the difference between these privacy constraints. }
+This shrinkage of the privacy-for-free region can also be seen as a quantification of the difference between these privacy constraints. }